electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 It is possible to register several drivers in the USB Framework.
-Whenever a device is plugged or unplugged the corresponding drivers that match this deviceare going to be started or stopped.
+Whenever a device is plugged or unplugged the corresponding drivers that match this device are going to be started or stopped.
 There are some devices which provide multiple interfaces and these interfaces could be implemented via one or several drivers.
 USB Framework instantiate all drivers which match the plugged device.
-Application developer is responsible of which drivers need to be included in the application based on its needs.
+Application developers are responsible for including required libraries into the application code.

 For example, if one of these drivers matches the device being connected, then it will be instantiated: